 Our fortune-level computer hardware client was struggling to stay cutting edge and wanted to advertise a stronger digital presence.
 They launched a new piece of hardware that would allow users to transfer data between phone storage and external memory, but needed a digital component that would drive sales for tech-savvy users.

-Our fortune-level computer hardware client wanted to create an app that would allow it's Android users to easily transfer data between phone storage and external memory.
+We came up with an Android application that helps users optimize their data with an automated system.
 This management app would sync with five cloud services and a variety of hardware products created by the client's brand.
 By strategizing an artificially intelligent algorithm, we were able to design a product that could optimize internal memory by automatically transferring seldom used files to external locations.
 The app also acted as a file browser, allowing users to view, copy, and move files manually.